Treaty Investor Visas [E-2]

 6. Copies of any checks written in connection with payments required for the investment.

-7. Evidence of the formation of the United States corporation.
+7. Evidence of the formation of the United States corporation or limited liability company.

 9. Copies of any related contracts for such things as equipment and construction, if applicable.